Koytendag Nature Reserve

 Dinosaur Plateau

-Dinosaur footprints have been discovered at other locations in the Kugitang Mountains more than 2,500 trails in total, dating from the Jurassic period.
+Dinosaur footprints have been discovered at other locations in the Kugitang Mountains, counted more than 2,500 trails in total, dating from the Jurassic period.
 Turkmen scientists claim that the footprint evidence is suggestive of at least three previously unknown dinosaur species, and have suggested the names Gissarosaurus, Hojapilosaurus and Turkmenosaurus.
 Furthermore, the residence of the villagers believed in legends that the tracks at Hojapil were created either by the elephants of Alexander the Great’s army or elephants brought back from India by a local holy man returning from a religious pilgrimage.

 Koyten Dag is also well-known for its “Dinosaur Plateau” with 438 fully preserved fossilized dinosaur tracks, and its caves are rated the most impressive and intriguing caves in the former Soviet Union.
 If you wish to discover the mountain can be discovered you should follow climbing and trekking paths placed along the entire ridge.
 Dinosaur Plato lies in the northeast part of Reserve, in Kugitangtau mountains, at the height of 1,500 meters.
 It is a large limestone slab lying on a hillside, the extent to which, from the small village of Khodjapil, takes half an hour.
 The spot was first investigated in 1980, which soon gained a great as at “Repository“of dinosaur tracks.
 Alike dinosaur footprints were also found in Uzbekistan, Tajikistan, China and even in the United States, yet none of them is equal in number to Turkmenistan.
 There was discovered about 150 paw prints of different sizes and conditions.

-Getting to Köýtendag Nature Reserve
+Travel to Köýtendag Nature Reserve

 Kugitang a considerably difficult place to reach due to the road condition and remote location.
 The drive from Turkmenabat, through Atamurat, should take around six hours.
 Since you are still in Turkmenistan you need a permit for these spots therefore plan accordingly and get a permit beforehand from the travel agencies.